 - Click "Register / Login with LinkedIn" in the popup.

-- You will be redirected to LinkedIn to authorize ECCN.help.
+- You will be redirected to LinkedIn to authorise ECCN.help.

 - Grant permission to share your name and email address.